KWellesly/ML4Anime/index.md

 ## Modelling & Results
 ### Modelling [average of the vector representation of each anime, what distance metric was used, etc]
 The KNN algorithm seeks to find the k most similar anime to the current anime.
 However, often times it is very difficult for users to be able to capture the full breadth of their anime preferences in a single anime.
 In our modified KNN algorithm, we allow users to input an arbitrary amount of anime that they like in an attempt to better understand and recommend anime catered to their preference.
 Assume a user inputs *n* different anime that they enjoyed.
 To model this, we average out the *n* feature vectors of each of those anime and compute KNN on this new vector that ideally captures the essence of each of their preferred animes.
-For our distance metric, we used cosine similarity, opposed to Euclidean distance.
-Cosine similarity compares the angle between vectors, and therefore does not consider the respective weights or magnitudes of the vecotrs.
-In contrast, Euclidean distance is more similar to measuring the actual distance between the two vectors, and thus affected by angle and magnitude of the vectors.
-To process our data, we opted to one-hot encode many of our categorical data values (such as genre, studio, or source).
-Comparing these 1s and 0s values to originally quantitative data (like episodes, which has values ranging from 1 to 1787, or scored_by with values from 8 to 1107955), our quantitative data values were much greater, and could skew our KNN results to be more heavily impacted by the quantitave data categories.
 <p align='center'>
   <img src="/ML4Anime/graphs/KNN_input_vector.jpg" width="500"/>
 </p>